mobarski/morty/README.md

 Next:
 - forward-declarations or other technique for top-down programming

+To do:
+- separate stacks, code and mem ?
+- memory slices (addr -> slice,offset) ?
+- all addrs are indirect ?
 - debug stacks depth
 - check stacks overflows
 - trace
 - structs: usage
 - stand-alone executable
 - transpilation to C

-To do:
-- separate stacks, code and mem ?
 - cooperative multitasking
 - docs: all vm instructions (including turbo mode)
 - macros / inline ?